 To assess the reliability of the optimized parameters, specifically PAs, we compare the best-fit PAs with previously studied kinematic PAs: KROSS with \citet{GS21a}, KMOS3D with \citet[][PA received in private correspondance]{W19}, and KGES with \citet{AT2021}.
 As shown in Figure~\ref{fig:W19-PAs}, our estimates aligns very well with previous studies.
-Therefore, we conclude that 3DBarolo+optimizer works well on high-$z$ moderate signal-to-noise data, and hence can be used to constrain extra parameters.
+Therefore, we concluded that 3DBarolo+optimizer works well on high-$z$ moderate signal-to-noise data and hence can be used to constrain extra parameters.

-Furthermore, we examine the maximum radius of rotation curves with respect to the PSF of final sample, see discussion in Section~\ref{sec:final-sample}.
+Furthermore, we examined the maximum radius of rotation curves with respect to the PSF of final sample, see discussion in Section~\ref{sec:final-sample}.
 As shown in Figure~\ref{fig:Rmax-Rpsf}, all the galaxies in final sample avid the criteria of $R_{\rm max} > PSF$.
-Therefore, this sample can easily be used for dynamical modelling and dark matter estimates.
+Therefore, this sample can easily be used for dynamical modeling and dark matter estimates.